RandolphKahle/doit-notes/aws-dns-routing.md

 ## Failover Routing Policy

 Used for an active / passive setup.
-For example, us-east-1 might be the active region and asia might be the backup.
+For example, us-east-1 might be the active region and ap-southeast-2 might be the backup.

+## Geolocation Routing Policy

+Select destination for traffic based on location of the user.
+A European customer will be routed to the european region.
+Based on continent or country.
+This is actually pretty cool.